18th Street–Ivy City Line: History

 the two portions, and allow for a more even frequency of service on the western portion of the line where the greatest demand occurs.

 In 2014, WMATA proposed to split the E2 and E4 into two separate routes.
 Route E2 will operate its current routing between Fort Totten station and Ivy City having the Friendship Heights station and Fort Totten section replaced by route E4 short trips.
 This will improve reliability of service on route E2 and E4 by operating shorter routes and create a better balance of capacity and demand throughout the line.
 WMATA will also have timed transfers at Fort Totten to minimize wait time.

 On June 21, 2015, route E2 and E4 were split into two different bus lines.
 Route E2 was renamed into the Ivy City–Fort Totten Line and has the same routing between Fort Totten station and Ivy City while route E4 remained as the Military Road–Crosstown Line replacing route E2 between Friendship Heights station and Fort Totten also adding weekend service.
 These changes also replaced route E3 entirely.

 Route E2 will have frequencies between Ivy City and Fort Totten every 20–30 minutes during the weekdays, every 48 minutes on Saturdays, and every 60 minutes on Sundays.

 During the COVID-19 pandemic, all route E2 service was reduced to operate on its Saturday schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, route E2 was further reduced to operate on its Sunday schedule on March 18, 2020.
 All weekend service was also suspended on March 21, 2020.
 On June 28, 2020, route E2 service was reduced even further operating every 60 minutes only between 6:00 a.m. to 11:00 a.m. and 1:30 p.m. to 6:30 p.m. during the weekdays only.
 On August 23, 2020, additional service was added to the E2 but weekend service remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route E2 weekend service and reduce the frequency during the weekdays due to low federal funding in response to the COVID-19 pandemic.
-However on March 14, 2021, route E2 weekend service was restored.
+Later in February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to restore weekend service, but would keep the E2 at reduced weekday frequencies from its August 2020 changes.
+On March 14, 2021, route E2 weekend service was restored.

+On June 10, 2021, WMATA proposed to restore Route E2's pre-pandemic service as part of WMATA's Pandemic Recovery Plan.
+Full pre-pandemic service was restored on September 5, 2021.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all E2 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.